corda/corda-kubernetes-deployment/README.md

 ---

-## TESTED WITH

-This deployment has been tested and verified with the following information: [SUPPORT_MATRIX.md](docs/SUPPORT_MATRIX.md)

----

 ## BINARIES

 This deployment is targeting an Enterprise deployment, which should include a Corda Node, but also the Corda Firewall, which is an Enterprise only feature.